freerouting/freerouting/README.md

 * -do [design output file]: saves a Specctra board (.dsn), a Specctra session file (.ses) or Eagle session script file (.scr) when the routing is finished
 * -mp [number of passes]: sets the upper limit of the number of passes that will be performed
 * -l [language]: "de" for German, otherwise it's English
-* -mt [number of threads]: sets thread pool size for route optimization
+* -mt [number of threads]: sets thread pool size for route optimization.
+The default is 4.
 * -us [greedy | global | hybrid]: sets board updating strategy for route optimization: greedy, global optimal or hybrid.
+The default is greedy.
 When hybrid is selected, another option "hr" specifies hybrid ratio.
-* -hr [m:n] : sets hybrid ratio in the format of #_global_optiomal_passes:#_prioritized_passes, e.g., 1:1.
+* -hr [m:n] : sets hybrid ratio in the format of #_global_optiomal_passes:#_prioritized_passes.
+The default is 1:1.
 It's only effective when hybrid strategy is selected.
 * -is [sequential | random | prioritized]: sets item selection strategy for route optimization: sequential, random, prioritized.
+The default is prioritized.
 Prioritied stragegy selects items based on scores calculated in previous round.

 A complete command line looks something like this if your are using PowerShell on Windows: